cs4804-24c/final/README.md

     1. Icon Array Data Randomization:

         a.
-We were able to successfully use D3 to randomize both the number of dimensions of each icon array and the number of icons colored in red (the disease-positive proportion)
+We were able to successfully use D3 to randomize both the number of dimensions of each icon array and the number of icons colored in red (the disease-positive proportion).

     2. Smoother question transition: